gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Disable-AipServiceDocumentTrackingFeature.md

 You can disable document tracking either before you activate the protection service for Azure Information Protection, or after.
 After you have disabled document tracking, you can re-enable it at any time.

 For additional information about the document tracking site, see [Configuring and using document tracking for Azure Information Protection](/information-protection/rms-client/client-admin-guide-document-tracking) from the Azure Information Protection client administrator guide.

+> [!NOTE]
+> To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**
+>
+> This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
+Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).
+>

 ## EXAMPLES